me9hanics/ml-nba-height-from-performance/README.md

 If you want to fetch the data yourself (which is already fetched and stored in the `data` folder), you additionally need to run `pip install nba_api` to use the package, in the `fetch_players.ipynb` notebook.<br>

 ### ..is the data collected and processed?

+- Collected using the `nba_api` package, from the NBA stats website.

 The NBA website has a [statistics](https://www.nba.com/stats) subpage (and other subpages for other data) containing data about team statistics and player statistics, including biography (height, weight, age etc.) and career stats.
 There are multiple APIs provided by the website, but conviniently the `nba_api` package provides one Python interface to these APIs.
 The data is collected using this package, as shown in the `fetch_players.ipynb` notebook.<br>
 The separate career (and filtered career) and biographical datasets are stored in the respective `csv` files.